avaneev/prvhash/README.md

 pseudo-random number generators.
 The generated hashes have good avalanche properties.
 For best security, a random seed should be supplied to the hash function, but this is not a requirement.
-In practice, the `InitVec` (instead of `SeedXOR`), and initial hash, can both be randomly seeded (see the suggestions in `prvhash64.h`), adding useful initial entropy (`InitVec` plus `Hash` total bits of entropy).
+In practice, the `InitVec` (instead of `UseSeed`), and initial hash, can both be randomly seeded (see the suggestions in `prvhash64.h`), adding useful initial entropy (`InitVec` plus `Hash` total bits of entropy).